turingschool/curriculum/source/projects/blogger.markdown

 end
 ```

 This line tells Rails that we have a resource named `articles` and the router should expect requests to follow the *RESTful* model of web interaction (REpresentational State Transfer).

-The details don't matter right now, but when you make a request like `http://localhost:3000/articles/`, the router will understand you're looking for a listing of the articles, and `http://localhost:3000/articles/new` means you're trying to create a new article.
+The details don't matter right now, but when you make a request like `http://localhost:3000/articles`, the router will understand you're looking for a listing of the articles, and `http://localhost:3000/articles/new` means you're trying to create a new article.

-#### Looking at the Routing Table

-Dealing with routes is commonly very challenging for new Rails programmers.
-There's a great tool that can make it easier on you.
-To get a list of the routes in your application, go to a command prompt and run `rake routes`.
-You'll get a listing like this:
+Go to a command prompt and run `bin/rake routes` again.

+This time, you'll get a listing like this:

 {% terminal %}
 $ bin/rake routes